jeffmerkey/netware-screensaver-linux/README.md

-Some older CentOS and Red Hat Enterprise Linux distributions do not properly detect or parse aliased terminal types such as "screen.xterm-256color" when using ssh to remotely access a system.
+Some older CentOS and Red Hat Enterprise Linux distributions do not properly detect or parse aliased terminal types such as "screen.xterm-256color" when using ssh to remotely access a system that has screen installed and running.
 This results in an "unknown terminal type" error being returned after logging in.
 This error can be fixed by changing the ~/.bashrc file for the affected account and add a check for the term type, then export a terminal type that matches one of the supported terminal types in the ncurses-term package.

 Add the following to the bottom of the .bashrc file to check the terminal type, then change and export it if necessary.